Top ranks of Biden's reelection campaign begin to take shape

 "In a tough environment, we chose to communicate with those voters," Fulks told The AP.
 "And it set us apart, quite frankly, from the Democratic slate and even from President Biden."

-Now Fulks will help lead a reelection campaign poised to raise hundreds of millions, if not billions, of dollars in order to keep the White House in Democratic hands.

-CBS News was first to report that Julie Chavez Rodriguez, a senior White House official and former aide to then-Sen. Kamala Harris's 2020 presidential bid, is set to serve as Mr. Biden's campaign manager.
+CBS News first reported that Julie Chavez Rodriguez, a senior White House official and former aide to then-Sen. Kamala Harris's 2020 presidential bid, is set to serve as Mr. Biden's campaign manager.
+She was the top choice of the president, first lady and his senior-most advisers after an extensive interview process that involved several candidates across the party, according to two people familiar with the planning.

 Sam Cornale, executive director of the Democratic National Committee, and Roger Lau, deputy executive director of the DNC and a former senior adviser to Massachusetts Sen. Elizabeth Warren, are in talks to possibly join the campaign, according to two people familiar with the conversations.
 Emma Brown, who ran Arizona Sen. Mark Kelly's successful campaign last year, is also expected to take a senior job, according to one person familiar with the machinations.